bhoomika-murthy/git-by-git-workflow-evolution/README.md

 The objective is to simplify workflow evolution analysis and reduce the manual effort required to understand changes introduced over a repository's history.

+## Evaluated Workflows

+The workflow evolution framework was evaluated using multiple nf-core pipelines, including:

+- nf-core/ampliseq
+- nf-core/rnaseq
+- nf-core/sarek
+- nf-core/chipseq
+- nf-core/atacseq
+- nf-core/mag
+- nf-core/taxprofiler
+- nf-core/viralrecon

+These repositories are not included in this portfolio repository.
+Users can clone the desired workflow repositories separately and analyze them using the provided scripts.

 ---

 ## Motivation